remix-run/remix/docs/utils/sessions.md

 The main advantage of cookie session storage is that you don't need any additional backend services or databases to use it.
 It can also be beneficial in some load-balanced scenarios.
 However, cookie-based sessions may not exceed the browser's max-allowed cookie length (typically 4kb).

 The downside is that you have to `commitSession` and send a "Set-Cookie" header from every loader and action that changes the session.
-That means, for example, that if you `session.flash` in an action, and then `session.get` in another, you must commit it for that flashed message to go away.
+This means, for example, that if you `session.flash` in an action, and then `session.get` in another, you must commit it for that flashed message to go away.

 This can cause complications if loaders or actions are writing to the same session at the same time.